Family ID Data Breach: How to Report & Protect Yourself Fast

 Signs Your Family ID Data May Have Been Exposed

-Here are common early warning signs you may have been affected:
+Here are common early warning signs you may have been affected so you need to safe your data:

 Unexpected messages or letters about services you didn’t apply for